9health/test_netlist/README.md

 * Change lvtnot to klvtnot in the symbol file and the SPICE file.
 * Replace 1 symbol in the test inverter schematic.
 * Include `klib.spice` file in the test inverter schematic.
+* Change type of symbols from subcircuit to primitive

 # How to run